Waterfalls & Water features

 This historic site is a testament to the tenacity and perseverance of the tens of thousands of men who made their living in the logging industry, and whose courage helped forged the communities of rural Ontario.

 Pack a picnic and spend the day slipping & sliding down the polished granite stone.
 This popular swimming hole should be enjoyed with caution as the waters can be dangerous at certain times of the year.

-Access to path is located on the east side of the river.
+Access to path is located on the west side of the river.

 Explore, Experience & spend the Night